TheBjoel2/Slime-Chunk-Finder/README.md

 ```
 g++ -std=c++20 -O3 -s -flto -fwhole-program Main.cpp -march=native
 ```
-Launch the program -> enter required data, following the instructions ofc -> enjoy the result.
-Use wisely.
+Note that the compilation process is quite slow, it takes several minutes.

+# Farm Height
+Using this program is quite straightforward except for the one thing that may confuse you - farm height.
+Get the Y levels of the highest and the lowest spawning platforms in your farm, substract highest from the lowest, add one to this and that's the farm height.
+If you're still confused, open the issue.

+Use this program wisely.
 Report bugs.